Tina Smith: Early career

 In 1984, Smith moved to Minnesota for a marketing job at General Mills.
 She later started her own marketing firm, where she consulted with businesses and nonprofits.

 In the early 1990s, Smith became involved in local politics, volunteering for DFL campaigns in Minneapolis.
 She managed Ted Mondale's unsuccessful 1998 campaign for governor.
 After Minnesota's U.S. Senator Paul Wellstone died in a plane crash weeks before the 2002 election, Smith managed former U.S. Vice President Walter Mondale's campaign for the seat.
 After Mondale lost a narrow election to Norm Coleman, Smith began working as the vice president of external affairs at Planned Parenthood of Minnesota, North Dakota, and South Dakota.

 In 2006, Smith left her job at Planned Parenthood to serve as chief of staff to Minneapolis Mayor R.T.
 Rybak.
-In 2010 she was picked to manage Rybak's gubernatorial campaign, which ended after Margaret Anderson Kelliher won the DFL endorsement.
+In 2010, she was picked to manage Rybak's gubernatorial campaign, which ended after Margaret Anderson Kelliher won the DFL endorsement.
 Smith then joined the campaign of Mark Dayton, who skipped the endorsing convention and eventually won the DFL primary.
 After Dayton defeated Republican Tom Emmer in the general election, Smith was named a co-chair of the transition.
-When Dayton took office in January 2011, he appointed Smith his chief of staff.
+When Dayton took office in January 2011, he appointed Smith as his chief of staff.

 Lieutenant Governor of Minnesota

 2014 election

 When Lieutenant Governor Yvonne Prettner Solon announced she would not seek reelection, Dayton selected Smith as his running mate in the 2014 gubernatorial election.
-He cited Smith's work on passing legislation for new Minnesota Vikings Stadium, as well as her support for the Destination Medical Center project with the Mayo Clinic in Rochester.
+He cited Smith's work on passing legislation for the new Minnesota Vikings Stadium, as well as her support for the Destination Medical Center project with the Mayo Clinic in Rochester.

 Smith stepped down as Dayton's chief of staff to campaign for lieutenant governor.
 After being nominated by acclamation at the DFL state convention, and facing only token opposition in the DFL gubernatorial primary, Dayton and Smith defeated Republicans Jeff Johnson and Bill Kuisle in the general election.

 Tenure

 Smith took office as lieutenant governor on January 5, 2015, and served until she was appointed to represent Minnesota in the U.S. Senate on January 2, 2018.
-During her tenure Smith was described by many political observers as having a much higher profile and playing a much more significant role in legislative negotiations than her predecessors.
+During her tenure, Smith was described by many political observers as having a much higher profile and playing a much more significant role in legislative negotiations than her predecessors.
 She spent a significant amount of time traveling the state in support of the priorities of Dayton's administration, including funding for optional preschool for all four-year-olds, transportation infrastructure, and rural broadband internet access.
 She also served as chair of the Destination Medical Center board until her resignation in December 2017.

-In 2016 Roll Call named Smith to its "America's Top 25 Most Influential Women in State Politics" list, citing her high-profile role in the Dayton administration.
+In 2016, Roll Call named Smith to its "America's Top 25 Most Influential Women in State Politics" list, citing her high-profile role in the Dayton administration.

 Despite widespread speculation to the contrary, Smith announced in March 2017 that she would not run for governor in the 2018 election.